jianurr/GRN_diabetes_analysis/README.md

 #  Gene Regulatory Network Analysis of Diabetes Dataset

-A bioinformatics project focused on reconstructing and analyzing a Gene Regulatory Network (GRN) using real gene expression data related to *diabetes mellitus*.
-This project is part of the Weblem-III internship task.
+A bioinformatics project focused on reconstructing and analyzing a Gene Regulatory Network (GRN) using real gene expression data related to *diabetes mellitus**.

 ---